flaport/fdtd/readme.md

 ## Linter

-You can run the linter with `pylint fdtd`.
+You can run a linter in the root using `pylint fdtd`.

 ## License